 - My family is supported to care which helps us all to cope.

-People who use services should experience better outcomes as a result of this framework.
 The 10 commitments, set out in the framework can help to focus our attention on reducing unwarranted variation.

-You can download the six page summary document Leading Change Adding Value – what it means for social care.
+Download the six page summary document Leading Change Adding Value – what it means for social care.